 The Research Project develops a student’s ability to design and undertake a substantial body of work, to find solutions to an issue, and to report on this in written and verbal form.
 The project topic is developed in close collaboration between student and academic supervisors.
 Project definition is completed shortly after commencement of the semester of enrolment in the subject, and requires approval from the subject coordination committee.
 Logistic assistance for projects is coordinated on a case-by-case basis.
 Each student prepares a short oral presentation on their project proposal, which is peer-reviewed, as well as a written proposal (5-8 pages) to be assessed by the subject coordination committee.
 A more detailed oral presentation is presented on the final results of the project to an audience of Faculty staff.

 Ecological Restoration examines the principles and practices needed to restore terrestrial ecosystems in a range of modified landscapes from settled to agricultural to forested.
-Its focus is ecological, although consideration is also given to socio-economic factors that influence restoration programs.
+The subject’s focus is ecological, although consideration is also given to socio-economic factors that influence restoration programs.
 Lectures and field trips explore ecological principles and projects from site to landscape scales, encompassing biodiversity values and ecosystem services.
 The subject is delivered via a compressed-semester model including a one-week intensive in the mid-semester break, which will aim to include field trips within the Melbourne region